jonasermert/AngularLastFM/README.md

 OS: win32 x64

+# Installation

+    Clone this repo
+    cd into the folder of the cloned repo
+    Install dependencies
+    Update the LastFM API Key

+        Go to api.service.ts and save your API keys into the file

+        export class LastfmService {

+            API_KEY_LASTFM = <your-lastFM-API-key-goes-here>
+            API_KEY_THEMOVIEDB = <your-TheMovieDB-API-key-goes-here>

+            constructor(private http: HttpClient) { }

+    Run ng serve, and navigate to http://localhost:4200/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.